MuneebAhmedQureshi/Python-For-Data-Mining/README.md

 # Required Packages

-To invoke Weka from Python these packages are required<br>
+To use Data Mininf Capabilities of Python, these packages are required<br>
 <ul>
   <li>Pip</li>
   <li>Numpy</li>